Electrostatics/electrostatics.github.io/README.md

 ## APBS

-APBS solves the equations of continuum electrostatics for large biomolecular assemblages.
+APBS (Adaptive Poisson-Boltzmann Solver) solves the equations of continuum electrostatics for large biomolecular assemblages.
 This software was designed “from the ground up” using modern design principles to ensure its ability to interface with other computational packages and evolve as methods and applications change over time.
 The APBS code is accompanied by extensive documentation for both users and programmers and is supported by a variety of utilities for preparing calculations and analyzing results.
 Finally, the free, open-source APBS license ensures its accessibility to the entire biomedical community.

-## What PDB2PQR
+## PDB2PQR

 The use of continuum solvation methods such as APBS requires accurate and complete structural data as well as force field parameters such as atomic charges and radii.
 Unfortunately, the limiting step in continuum electrostatics calculations is often the addition of missing atomic coordinates to molecular structures from the Protein Data Bank and the assignment of parameters to these structures.
 To address this problem, we have developed PDB2PQR.
 This software automates many of the common tasks of preparing structures for continuum solvation calculations as well as many other types of biomolecular structure modeling, analysis, and simulation.
 These tasks include: